 Our parish falls within the Diocese of East Anglia and extends from Haddiscoe in the north to Brampton in the south, and from Barnby in the east to Kirby Cane in the west.

-The following page briefly describes the history of our parish and it is clear we have responsibilities to the Abbot of the Benedictines of Downside – as the Order owns the grounds on which the church, school and presbytery are built.
+Other pages in this section give a brief history of our parish and it is clear we had significant responsibilities to the Benedictines of Downside – as the Order owned the grounds on which the church, school and presbytery were built.

 Our Bishop, Right Reverend Alan Hopes, BD, AKC, lives at The White House, Poringland, where the Diocesan offices are also located.
 Our cathedral is St John the Baptist on Norwich.